 An alternative to the male condom

-Research has shown a general satisfaction with the female condom from both men and women.
+Research has shown general satisfaction with the female condom.
 Around 50 per cent of women and men are happy with the method, with most finding it acceptable, easy to use and comfortable.
 Less than 50 per cent of couples found it more acceptable than male condoms.

-Some men like the female condom because it‘s not constricting and doesn’t fit tightly around the penis.
-Some men prefer it, as they’re unable to maintain an erection while putting on a male condom.
+Some men like the female condom because it is not constricting and does not fit tightly around the penis.
+Some men who cannot maintain an erection when putting on a male condom also prefer this method.

 Other types of contraception

 There are many contraceptive options available in Australia.
 When you are choosing the method that is right for you, it is important to weigh the pros against the cons for each option, and to think about how it meets your current and future needs.
 The method you choose will depend on your general health, lifestyle and relationships.
 It can help to talk about your options with a doctor or reproductive health nurse.

 It is important to practise safer sex, as well as to prevent an unintended pregnancy.
 The female condom is a barrier method that lessens the risk of STIs for both women and their partners.